 Employer Contributions to HSA: Everything You Need to Know

-Employer contributions to HSA occur in two ways: With a Section 125 Plan or 'Cafeteria Plan' or Without a Section 125.4 min read
+Employer contributions to HSA occur in two ways: with a Section 125 Plan or 'Cafeteria Plan' or Without a Section 125 plan.4 min read

-Employer contributions to HSA occur in two ways: With a Section 125 Plan or 'Cafeteria Plan' or Without a Section 125.
+Employer contributions to HSA (Health Savings Account) occur in two ways: with a Section 125 plan or 'Cafeteria Plan' or without a Section 125 plan.

 About HSAs and Section 125

 A Health Savings Account (HSA) is a tax savings benefit for employees.
-The plan allows an employee to allocate a specific portion of his pretax salary to the plan.
+The plan allows employees to allocate a specific portion of their pre-tax salary to the plan.
 The money that accumulates in the plan can be used for approved expenses.
-These may include areas such as dependent care services, dental care, vision care, and medical/health issues.
+These may include areas such as dependent care services, dental care, vision care, and medical or health issues.

-The Internal Revenue Service Section 125 is responsible for the governing of a Cafeteria Plan.
-It is a reimbursement plan that allows an employee to direct a specific dollar figure of the employee's gross income to one or more accounts.
+IRS Section 125 is responsible for the governing of a Cafeteria Plan.
+It is a reimbursement plan that allows employees to direct a specific dollar figure of their gross income to one or more accounts.
 The contribution is taken before taxes are calculated.
 Qualified expenses include coverage for group-term life insurance, assistance with adoptions, health and accident benefits, long-term care services, and dependent care.

 What Are the Average Employer Contributions to HSAs?

 There are two HSA contribution levels for employers.
-For employers whose companies have fewer than 500 employees, the cost for a single employee is $750 and $1,200 for an employee with a family.
+For employers whose companies have fewer than 500 employees, the average contribution for a single employee is $750 and $1,200 for an employee with a family.

-For employers whose companies have more than 500 employees, the single employee cost is $500, and for employees with family the cost is $1,000.
+For employers whose companies have more than 500 employees, the average contribution for a single employee is $500, and for employees with family, the average contribution is $1,000.

 What Is a Health Reimbursement Arrangement (HRA)?